phil jeffrey:: Texas, Jan 2012 trip report

 I continued the sprint down to Port Aransas.
 En route there were both Vultures, Meadowlark sp., another Harrier hunting the median strip along I-37, and several American Kestrels on the wires.
 At the Port Aransas ferry there were Brown Pelicans, Double-crested Cormorants, Laughing Gulls and a single Great Blue Heron apparently circling over the channel looking for fish.
 Perhaps it thought it was a pelican.
 At the sewage plant birding center: Yellow-rumped Warbler in the parking lot, high-ish water level along the boardwalk in setting sun.
 In 2011 both Sora and Virginia Rail were out on exposed mud late in the day but this time around the water was right up to the reed edges.
 While there were no rails this location did come through with a typical mix: Green-winged Teal, Northern Shoveler, Northern Pintail, American Wigeon, Redhead, unusually elusive Blue-winged Teal, two male Cinnamon Teal, Great and Snowy Egret, Great Blue Heron, Marsh Wren, Swamp Sparrow, Neotropic and Double-crested Cormorants, no Pelicans or shorebirds.
 The nearby Paradise Pond was dry, so no pond at all - the willows were showing signs of stress but there were two water drips running for the birds.
 I heard several Catbirds but saw none of them but by far the best bird of the day (and one of the best for the trip) was a fly-by Barn Owl that flew right over my head while hunting the grassy area of the pond at dusk.

-Overnight at the Motel 6 in Kingsville, staging for the morning's push to the Rio Grande Valley.
+Overnight at the Motel 6 in Kingsville, staging for the morning's push to the Rio Grande Valley. [update 2018: Motel 6 disclaimer: I had largely stopped usingthis chain because of their high average ineptitude, but the final straw is their overt racism]

 Two hours of pre-dawn drive got me into Zapata just before sunrise.
 The extra surprise at the park near the library was a Great Horned Owl in flight, probably going to roost in a nearby palm.
 On the ponds: Lesser Scaup, Blue-winged Teal, Northern Shoveler and Gadwall along with two Great Blue Herons.
 Orange-crowned and Yellow-rumped Warblers started the trend of these being the dominant Valley passerines.
 I saw Common Yellowthroat but otherwise there wasn't any pond-side activity - no Seedeaters.
 There was, however, a huge (1500?) flock of Red-winged Blackbirds roosting in the phragmites at the library pond, that left in smaller flocks when I arrived.
 Red-shouldered Hawk was perched in the palms near the back pond.
 Anhinga and Green Kingfisher and more ducks were over at the pond on the golf course side.
 Before I left the Green Kingfisher was hunting the main pond itself.